Liverpool Town Hall

 Claire McColgan MBE, Culture Liverpool

 30 years on, what do we mean by cultural renaissance cities?
 Do we still need a ‘rags-to-riches’ narrative to appreciate cities of culture?

 Since the 1980s, post-industrial and port cities have experimented with culture and the arts as catalysts for urban renewal.
 Liverpool was both an early European pioneer and a late-comer in the 'cultural regeneration game'.

-In this session, leading figures in Liverpool's physical and symbolic renaissance revisit what it takes to rebuild a city and discuss the role played by culture.
+In this session, leading figures in Liverpool's physical and symbolic renaissance revisited what it takes to rebuild a city and discuss the role played by culture.

-They will debate Liverpool's capacity as well as challenges for cultural leadership, resilience and sustainability over 3 decades.
+They debated Liverpool's capacity as well as challenges for cultural leadership, resilience and sustainability over 3 decades.
 What happened then?
 What is next?

 In conversation |

 Lord Michael Heseltine and